middyjs/middy/websites/middy.js.org/src/routes/docs/runners/ecs-task/+page.md

 - `stopTimeout` (integer, ms): On `SIGTERM`, the runner waits up to this many milliseconds before forcing `process.exit(124)`.
 Defaults to `30000` — match this to (or set just below) the ECS task's configured `stopTimeout`.
 - `onSuccess(result, context)` (async function, optional): Called after the handler resolves, before `process.exit(0)`.
 Use it to post results — `SendTaskSuccess` for Step Functions `.waitForTaskToken`, write to S3, etc.
 - `onFailure(error, context)` (async function, optional): Called when the handler throws, before `process.exit(1)`.
 Use for `SendTaskFailure` or error reporting.
 Errors thrown inside `onFailure` are swallowed; the original handler error still drives the exit code.
+- `contextOverride` (object, optional): Escape hatch for tests and hosts that need fixed context values.
+Accepts `{ awsRequestId: (event) => string }`, called with the parsed event to supply `context.awsRequestId` when no ECS task ARN is available (for example a local run outside ECS).

 ## Input resolution